DECEMBER 15, 2022

-In real life iOS in-app purchase flow is much more complicated than the infographics above.
-So what does actually happen when a user taps a “Purchase Now” button in iOS app?
-Let’s dive into the Apple’s StoreKit.
+In real life in app purchase iOS flow is much more complicated than the infographics above.
+So what actually happen when a user taps a “Purchase Now” button in an iOS app?
+Let’s dive into Apple’s StoreKit.

 - A user taps a purchase button on a screen of an iOS app.

 - For every iOS application that makes purchase requests, StoreKit creates a SKPaymentQueue.
 Every queue has a listener that can respond to any modifications of the request queue.
-In other words, when the system sends a purchase request, it is added to quite a long cue.
+In other words, when the system sends an iOS in app purchase request, it is added to quite a long cue.
 There can be several purchases at once, and all of them will be processed sequentially, one by one.

 - After adding a purchase request to the queue, it is validated to determine whether a user is allowed to make it.
-Then a series of checks is performed, such as if a user has Apple ID account, if payment card is added, if there are any parental restrictions, and many other criterias.
+Then a series of checks is performed, such as if a user has Apple ID account, if a payment card is added, if there is no information available for in-app purchases, and many other criteria.
 The results of these validations are sent to the queue.

-- In practice, a user can see a dialog requesting to enter a username and password from his account before buying, as in the above-mentioned example.
+- In practice, a user can see a dialog requesting to enter a username and password from his account before buying digital goods, as in the above-mentioned example.
 As soon as a purchase is settled and it has passed the validation successfully, a notification will be added to the queue awaiting processing again and initiate data re-processing.
-However, there can be several purchases, as well as validation checks in that queue.
+However, there can be several purchases, as well as validation checks, in that queue.

 - When the request is processed successfully, a local product receipt gets updated with purchase details.
 Then we should mark the transaction as finished.

-- After those steps, user gets access to premium features or content in the iOS application.
+- After those steps, user gets access to premium features or content in the iOS application on their Apple devices.

 All these factors, like asynchronous nature of requests and poor architecture, can lead to asynchronous purchases in business iOS applications, thus leading to negative user experience and customer attrition.
-So, choosing approaches to in-app purchase functionality in iOS applications, developers and stakeholders should keep in mind a bundle of asynchronous requests and responses, along with possible architecture-associated issues.
+So, choosing approaches to app purchase capability in iOS, developers and stakeholders should keep in mind a bundle of asynchronous requests and responses, along with possible architecture-associated issues.

 Business tasks and challenges of purchases in iOS apps